AlexandrovLab/SigProfilerClusters/README.md

 **AVAILABLE PARAMETERS**

+	Required:
             project:			[string] Unique name for the given project
             genome:			[string] Reference genome to use.
 Must be installed using SigProfilerMatrixGenerator
             contexts:			[string] Mutation context for measuring IMD (e.g. "6", "96", "1536", etc,)
             simContext: 		[list of strings] Mutations context that was used for generating the background model (e.g ["6144"] or ["96"])
             input_path:			[string] Path to the given project

+    	Optional:
             analysis:	 		[string] Desired analysis pipeline.
 By default output_type='all'.
 Other options include "subClassify" and "hotspot".
             sortSims:			[boolean] Option to sort the simulated files if they have already been sorted.
 By default sortSims=True to ensure accurate results.
 The files must be sorted for accurate results.
+            interdistance:			[string] The mutation types to calculate IMDs between - Use only when performing analysis of indels (default='ID').
+            calculateIMD:		[boolean] Parameter to calculate the IMDs.
+This will save time if you need to rerun the subclassification step only (default=True).
             chrom_based:		[boolean] Option to generate chromosome-dependent IMDs per sample.
 By default chrom_based=False.
             max_cpu:			[integer] Change the number of allocated CPUs.
 By default all CPUs are used
             subClassify:		[boolean] Subclassify the clustered mutations.
 Requires that VAF scores are available in TCGA or Sanger format.
 By default subClassify=False
+            plotIMDfigure:	[boolean] Parameter that generates IMD and mutational spectra plots for each sample (default=True). plotRainfall		[boolean] Parameter that generates rainfall plots for each sample using the subclassification of clustered events (default=True).

             The following parameters are used if the subClassify argument is True:
+            includedVAFs:	[boolean] Parameter that informs the tool of the inclusion of VAFs in the dataset (default=True)
             sanger:			[boolean] The input files are from Sanger.
 By default sanger=True
             TCGA:			[boolean] The input files are from TCGA.
 By default TCGA=False
             windowSize:		[integer] Window size for calculating mutation density in the rainfall plots.
 By default windowSize=10000000